How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, white tablet, marked "IMOVANE 5" on one side and the logo "rPr" on the other, contains zopiclone 5 mg.
+Each round, white tablet, marked "IMOVANE 5" on one side and the logo "rPr" on the other, contains 5 mg of zopiclone.
 Nonmedicinal ingredients: corn starch, dicalcium phosphate, lactose, magnesium stearate, and sodium carboxymethyl starch; coating: hydroxypropyl methylcellulose and titanium dioxide.

-Each oval, scored, blue tablet, marked "IMOVANE" on one side and the logo "rPr" on each side of the score on the other side, contains zopiclone 7.5 mg.
+Each oval, scored, blue tablet, marked "IMOVANE" on one side and the logo "rPr" on each side of the score on the other side, contains 7.5 mg of zopiclone.
 The 7.5 mg tablet can be broken into two equal parts of 3.75 mg.
 Nonmedicinal ingredients: calcium phosphate dihydrate dibasic, croscarmellose sodium, magnesium stearate, and microcrystalline cellulose; coating: carnauba wax, FD&C Blue No. 1 Aluminum Lake, opadry II White 2, and polyethylene glycol.

 How should I use this medication?